Charting the 'sweet spots'

 If, after going through steps, it turns out you need a compensated bridge then make sure you've settled on your favourite string gauges, bridge height, string spacing and neck angle before ordering a custom compensated bridge - any changes here and all bets are off and you need to re-measure.

-Let's get started - chart the 'sweet spots' for each string starting with the first string, but before you do: be careful!
-Bridges are very brittle and can snap into several pieces that can come flying at your face real easily while you move them!
-You might be wise to slacken the tension of the strings first, especially with thin bridges, before you grab a hold of your bridge with your thumb and index fingers of BOTH hands.
+Let's get started: chart the 'sweet spots' for each string starting with the first string, but before you do: be careful!
+Many bridges are very brittle and can snap into several pieces that can come flying at your face real easily while you move them!
+You might be wise to slacken the tension of the strings first, especially with thin bridges, before you grab a hold of your bridge between your thumb and index fingers of BOTH hands and move it around.

 If your 'zero line' off-set measurements show zero for all strings - no matter what you've been told, you simply don't need a compensated bridge, period.
 Don't be surprised though if your results show something like this:

 I know I'm repeating myself, but if seeing these kinds of measurements make you worry about the quality of your banjo: DON'T. Some banjos can easily reach 5 to 8 millimeter values, especially on the 3rd and 4th strings.
 I've seen top notch high-end models with big numbers on this kinda report card.
-I've also come across many "perfect zeroes" and in fact, many many many banjos simply do not need compensation.
+I've also come across many "perfect zeroes" and in fact, most banjos simply do not need compensation.
 I've also seen some banjos with severe intonation problems where the biggest sweet spot number was only 4 millimeters.
 If you come up with number higher than 7 or 8 mm you better re-check the proper location for string 1 as something is likely to be out of whack.
 Either that, or you're probably using a bridge that's unusually tall or wide.Then again, you never know, maybe you got yerself a real heavy duty twister...
+By the way, in all the years I've been making my custom compensated bridges I've only come across 3 or 4 of them where the offset value was negative - meaning of course, that the string length needed to be shortened instead of the usual need to be lengthened.
+It's highly unusual for any of the string lengths to require shortening and yes, that definitely includes the second string.

 I'm sure you've noticed, the measurements are all in millimeters.
 To me they're less confusing then them durned little and big and bigger stripes on the inch rulers (I've looked at them wrong stupid stripes once too often...).
-If you can measure only in inches, no problem, here is a freebie inch-to-millimeter calculator, it's kinda no-frill but it does do the job (sorry, for PC's only).
-Even though the numbers are important, no problem rounding them off to the nearest millimeter.
+You can get rulers that measure in millimeters in a dollar store near you.

-Once you've done the measurements you know beyond the shadow of a doubt whether you do, or do not, need a compensated bridge for this particular banjo and for the way this particular banjo is set up.
+Once you've done the measuring you know beyond the shadow of a doubt whether you do, or do not, need a compensated bridge for this particular banjo and for the way this particular banjo is set up.
 You'll also know the exact amount of compensation required, based on science and you no longer have to rely on anecdotal evidence, myths or "my buddy told me."
-Makes sense, don't it.
-I mean, you wouldn't take anyone's word for it if they tell you you should buy a pair of bifocals if you wanna see real good.
-How would they know where your vision is at?
-Could be you have 20/20 vision and if you don't, well, there's ways to find out aren't there.
-You'd get your eyes examined and you'd get a pair of glasses made-to-order specifically for your eyes, not for someone else's - same thing with compensated banjo bridges.
-There are a lot of enormously fantastic quality instruments around and, especially if your banjo belongs in that category, it deserves to get treated with the proper respect - go through this measuring routine and you'll know beyond the shadow of a doubt.
+There are a lot of enormously fantastic quality instruments around and, especially if your banjo belongs in that category, it deserves to get treated with the proper respect - go through this measuring routine and you'll know beyond the shadow of a doubt that your bridge is positioned properly or needs compensation.
 If nothing else, you'll learn about the finer workings of your banjo.
-If it turns out you do need compensation, and you shouldn't be surprised at that, you'll now know exactly what to do about it.
+If it turns out you do need compensation you shouldn't be surprised at that, you'll now know exactly what to do about it.
 With this sweetspot routine there simply no longer is a reason to guess.
 What you're your aiming for is the ultimate sound and playability of YOUR banjo, not someone else's.

-Please note: For a while now I have come to feel pretty strongly that the only proper way to address intonation problems is to go it the custom compensated route.
+Please note: I have come to feel pretty strongly that the only proper way to address intonation problems is to go it the custom compensated route.
+If a compensated bridge is not made according to the measurements done on your banjo then it's a generically compensated bridge based only on guesswork.
 Generic compensation simply cannot do the job custom compensation does and my own banjos deserve better than having to settle for "close enough," or "about this much."
-If you're thinking "yeah, but the second string's always out anyways" think again - this simply is no longer true.
+If you're thinking "yeah, but the second string's always out anyways" think again - with cumstom compensation this simply does is no longer true.
 When perfection is doable, why settle for less.
-Perhaps overzealous, maybe not too smart marketing wise but as of November 2006 I no longer offer generically compensated bridges because, plain and simple, they don't cut it.
+Perhaps overzealous, maybe not too smart marketing wise, but as of November 2006 I stopped making and selling generically compensated bridges because, plain and simple, they don't cut it and I refuse to put my name on a product like that.
+How could anyone pretend to know by what and how your intonations are caused without ever having seen or touched your banjo?

 If you'd like to order a bridge whether straight, or compensated, please go to this page to let me know the details.
 Your support is greatly appreciated.